LexGridnev/coinmetro-cli/README.md

     cm trade mbuy ?

 ```
 *Tip: Pairs and currencies are printed in upper case.
-When inputing you can use lower case to speed up typing. xcm instead of XCM*
+When inputting, you can use lower case to speed up typing. xcm instead of XCM*

 *Tip: You can have multiple terminal windows opened and use them for issuing different commands*